-Figure 10: Burst Power into 4-Ω Load at 1 kHz
+Figure 14: Burst Power of 350 W into 4-Ω Load at 1 kHz

 A single measurement will be run, with reported power of 280 W and THD below 0.001%.
 Increase the Gen1 amplitude in 0.1-dB increments, hitting CRTL+Space with each increment, until the THD reading rises steeply, indicating the onset of clipping.